xogoodnow/Clickhouse_Cluster/Terraform/modules/volume/README.md

 ## What this module does

 * Creates volumes for hosts based on:
-  * the number of osd nodes
+  * the number of clickhouse nodes
   * The size which is given
-* These volumes are going to be used by ceph for storage
+* These volumes are going to be used by clickhouse for storage